doctrine-extensions/DoctrineExtensions/doc/sluggable.md

 **Note:** tree slug handler, takes a parent relation to build slug recursively.

-Easy like that, any suggestions on improvements are very welcome
+Any suggestions on improvements are very welcome